johnnye/short/README.md

 ###TODO

-- show stats for a URL, if the hitcounter stays
+- show stats for a URL
 - correct response codes, 201, 404, 500
 - better logging of errors
 - tests
 - channels
-- command line options
 - make the project structure go-like